The Upper Midwest’s First Bone Marrow Transplant Program

 An allogeneic transplant involves these steps:

 - Donor cell collection.
-Stem cells can be collected from a donor’s blood, removed from their hipbone or from a donated umbilical cord.
+Stem cells can be collected from a matched donor’s blood, removed from their hipbone through bone marrow harvest or from a donated umbilical cord through the National Marrow Donor Program.

 - Stem cell processing.
 The stem cells are separated from the donor’s blood and processed.

 - Conditioning.
 Patients who need allogeneic transplants will undergo chemotherapy with or without radiation therapy.
-This treatment destroys any remaining cancer cells, makes room in your bone marrow and weakens your immune system to prevent your body from rejecting the donated cells.
+This treatment destroys any remaining cancer cells, makes room in the bone marrow and weakens the immune system to prevent the body from rejecting the donated cells.

 - Infusion.
 Allogeneic transplants don’t require surgery for the recipient.
-Instead, you’ll receive an infusion of the donor’s stem cells through a central line or intravenous catheter.
+Instead, an infusion of the donor’s stem cells is given through a central line or intravenous catheter.

 - Survivorship.
 The care team provides follow-up care to monitor for long-term side effects and treatment success.